 Encouraging the acquisition of intellectual properties

 Mizuno holds and protects many different technical patents and trademarks.
-We held training on intellectual property for employees involved in intellectual property, and more than 15 employees received the qualification of Certified Specialist of Intellectual Property Management in FY2018.
+We held training on intellectual property for employees involved in intellectual property, and 16 employees received the qualification of Certified Specialist of Intellectual Property Management in FY2019.
 We also encourage the aggressive acquisition of patents by giving awards for patent applications, new industrial designs and design applications.

-26 patents and 4 design applications were awarded in FY2018.
+Thirty-seven patents and six design applications were awarded in FY2019.

 Respecting intellectual properties owned by third parties